fractalide/fractalide/nodes/README.md

 * The `{ subgraph, nodes, edges }:` lambda passes in three arguments, the `subgraph` builder, `edges` which consists of every `Edge` or `Edge Namespace`, and the `nodes` argument which consists of every `Node` and `Node Namespace` in the system.
 * The `subgraph` building function accepts these arguments:
-  * The `src` attribute is used to derive an `Subgraph` name based on location in the directory hierarchy.
+  * The `src` attribute is used to derive a `Subgraph` name based on location in the directory hierarchy.
   * The `flowscript` attribute defines the business logic.
 Here data flowing through a system becomes a first class citizen that can be manipulated. `Nodes` and `Edges` are brought into scope between the opening '' and closing '' double single quotes by using the `with nodes; with edges;` syntax.
 * `Nix` assists us greatly, in that each `node` name (the stuff between the curly quotes ``${...}``) undergoes a compilation step resolving every name into an absolute `/path/to/compiled/lib.subgraph` text file and `/path/to/compiled/libagent.so` shared object.
 * This compilation is lazy and only referenced names will be compiled.
 In other words `Subgraph` could be a top level `Subgraph` of a many layer deep hierarchy and only referenced `Nodes` will be compiled in a lazy fashion, *not* the entire `fractalide/nodes` folder.